Six Years: Revelations About Grief From An Unlikely Source- Bruce Springsteen

 The week was spent thinking about and dreading August 26th yet knowing that I was also going to an eagerly awaited concert.
 I felt your presence all week, which is always a good thing.
 Since I am writing a book from my blog posts, I have been revisiting daily so many memories, photos, and emotions.
 All of this added to the stress about yesterday.
 As is my tradition, I watched Monsters, Inc. I also made Mickey waffles, thanks to Kathyrine, my lovely former student.
 I gave Tinker Bell the Buzz Lightyear catnip toys that I ordered from Chewy, and I told her more about you.
 She loves these toys so much that it makes me think she knows that they are extra special because of you.
 I looked at our bevvy of videos and pictures.

 I waited until the very last minute to get ready for the performance.
 As I walked to the subway, a woman in a scooter like the one you had was riding towards me.
-I moved to the side to let her easily pass, but she came right up to me, stopped, complimented my skirt, and signaled with an okay sign as told me that I looked beautiful.
+I moved to the side to let her easily pass, but she came right up to me, stopped, complimented my skirt, and signaled with an okay sign as she told me that I looked beautiful.
 That’s an odd occurrence on many levels, but I have had a couple of interactions with angels, and I believe her to have been one.
 I spent the train ride to the theater wondering if you had sent that message to let me know it was good that I was going to the performance, and it made me feel better.

-At the theater, I purchased two tshirts and a tote bag- I needed proof that this Disney and Broadway show tune loving gal did, indeed, attend a Springsteen concert!
+At the theater, I purchased two tshirts and a tote bag- I needed proof that this Disney and Broadway showtune loving gal did, indeed, attend a Springsteen concert!
 I spent most of the time waiting for the show to start thinking about you– that you would have been happy to be there, that you should have been there, that it was surreal for me to be there.
 I don’t think I thoroughly convinced myself or anyone else that I was truly excited about it.

 The lights went down and the show was about to start.
 That moment is always magical for me.
 Bruce entered the stage and I felt myself smile at seeing him.
-He told beautiful stories and sang songs, some of which I knew well and others that I do not think I had never heard.
-It was just him, and his wife, Patti Scialfa, joined him for a couple of songs.
+He told beautiful stories and sang songs, some of which I knew well and others that I do not think I had ever heard.
+It was just Bruce, but his wife, Patti Scialfa, joined him for a couple of songs.
 With your knowledge and love of music, you would have loved this concert, though I am pretty sure that you were there with me.
 He told stories of his youth that were funny, touching, and poignant.
 He talked his family and friends, and notably about the loss of his dad and friends who died in the Vietnam War.
 He talked about Clarence Clemons and how much he missed him.
 He said that it was hard for him to believe that they would never enter a stage together again.
 He conveyed that with his songs and performances that he was able to visit with these people – ghosts, as he called them- and that they are always with him.
 I cried.
 At the same time, it was something that I needed to hear.
 For all I know, you wanted me to be there and to hear that message.
 I will always miss you, and there will always be a sadness that is amplified on days like yesterday, but you will always be with me and will be a part of what I do.

 After the concert, I hailed a taxi.
 Once in the car, I started to cry.
 I think all my emotions converged- sadness about the day, worry about going to the performance and how I would feel, if I was doing the right thing to plan to enjoy myself at a performance on this date, and having had a profound experience that touched me deeply.
 I posted on social media about the incredible performance.
 Indeed, it was an emotional event for the concert and for the lessons.